nurselidemir/open-closed-eye/README.md

 The system will access your webcam, detect eyes in real time, and display whether they are open or closed on the screen.
  Press q to quit the application.

-If the webcam doesn’t start, try changing cv2.VideoCapture(1) to cv2.VideoCapture(0) in camera.py.
+Note : If the webcam doesn’t start, try changing cv2.VideoCapture(1) to cv2.VideoCapture(0) in camera.py.